Gain the writing and reporting skills necessary for success as a journalist in the digital age.

-- Develop deeper understanding in focused topic areas, such as international security, nonprofit management, legal studies, and environmental policy.
+- Develop deeper understanding in a focused topic area, such as American politics, international security, environmental policy, and world religions.

-- Compliment your journalism coursework with marketing and business communications courses to prepare for a career in business, nonprofit management, or consulting—because all industries need to tell compelling stories.
+- Compliment your journalism coursework with marketing and professional communications courses to prepare for a career in business, nonprofit management, or consulting—because all industries need to tell compelling stories.

 The master’s degree includes 12 courses, with at least one on campus.

 - Continue your studies, online and on campus.
 As you progress through the program, you choose from courses offered on campus or online, in the fall, spring, or summer.
-To fully experience Harvard, you are required to take at least one course on campus as part of your degree.
-Short, intensive on-campus options are available.
+To fully experience Harvard, you are required to take at least one course on campus.
+Weekend options available.

 - Complete your capstone project.
-You apply knowledge and skills obtained in the program to complete a significant journalism project under the direction of a professional in the field.
-You'll conduct an in-depth investigation of a single topic and emerge with a portfolio of publishable work that can include short digital media pieces, as well as longer news or magazine articles.
+You complete a significant journalism project under the direction of a professional in the field.
+You'll conduct a topical investigation and create a portfolio of publishable work that can include short digital media pieces, as well as longer news or magazine articles.